TonyDeRosia/evennia-minimud/README.md

 When a weapon is identified, `inspect` shows its damage, slot, any bonuses and effects, so `inspect epee-2` will display the full details of the second "Epee" you created.
+## Combat System

+A modular combat engine is provided under the `combat/` package.
+It implements round-based processing, action queues and a sample `ShieldBash` skill.
+The system is designed to plug into Evennia characters and rooms for dynamic fights.

 ## Running the Tests